-The share of medium-term migrants was also declined in Kerala during 2001 and 2011 Census decade.
+The share of medium term migrants were also declined in Kerala during 2001 and 2011 Census decade.
 The share of migrants with 1 to 4 years duration of migration decreased from 31.6 percent to 29.7 percent; whereas, the share of migrants with 5 to 9 years duration of migration also decreased from 17.4 percent to 12.9 percent.
-The above figures show how the pattern of internal migration in Kerala is changing in the recent years.
+The above